Primary Guttering Supplies

 Additionally, for the downspouts, you will need downspout brackets.
 There are several different types and sizes of downspout brackets so choose accordingly.
 Downspout brackets are 2×3 and 3×4 for the average residential home.
 Some brackets are universal.
 One story homes usually only need two brackets per downspout and a three story home can use three or four.

-Anchors for Screws
+Anchor for Screws

 You will need some sort of anchor for your screws to mount your downspouts to the wall.
 If you are mounting into concrete, you can use a plastic anchor with your hanger screws.
 Some installers will just use a concrete nail to mount the bracket to concrete.
 You will need a fastener for each downspout bracket when mounting to the wall.
 A good option is to use a hanger screw with the number eight plastic anchor drill.
 Use a quarter inch bit and install the plastic anchor into the wall before putting the screws through the bracket for the mount.